2018 Regional Report Card and Sub-Regional Report Results

 Every year, the RTA prepares four performance measure reports.
 The Regional Report Card and Sub-Regional Report focus on the performance of CTA, Metra, and Pace over a five-year time period.
 The current reports are for the year 2018 and are based on data submitted to the Federal Transit Administration’s National Transit Database (NTD), which was published in December 2019.
 The Regional Report Card aggregates the data from the Service Boards for the purpose of providing a description of overall transit throughout the RTA system.
 The Sub-Regional Report examines each transit mode separately.

 Key takeaways from the reports:

-- Capital investment continues to be significantly and negatively impacted by the lack of state funding and growing capital needs of the region; 2017 capital expenditures of $725.6 million was less than one-third what is needed annually to bring the system to a state of good repair within the next twenty years.
+- Capital investment continued to be significantly and negatively impacted by the lack of state funding and growing capital needs of the region; 2018 capital expenditure of $690.8 million was less than one-fifth what is needed annually to bring the system to a state of good repair within the next ten years.

 |For Full Regional and Sub-Regional Reports by Year, Click Below|

 |2018 Regional Report Card||2017 Regional Report Card||2016 Regional Report Card|